observability-lab-cse/observability-lab-workshop/07-custom-metrics/README.md

 So far we only used a `Counter` instrument, but there are more instrument types available.
 Check out the [documentation](https://learn.microsoft.com/en-us/dotnet/core/diagnostics/metrics-instrumentation#types-of-instruments) to learn more about them.

-Tracking temperature values reported by devices is be another useful application of custom metrics in our use case.
+Tracking temperature values reported by devices will be another useful application of custom metrics in our use case.
 Let's use the [`Histogram`](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.metrics.histogram-1?view=net-8.0) instrument type which will allow us to visualize the distribution of temperature measurements.
 Try to add this new metric to the application code.

 <details markdown="1">
 <summary>Click here to see how to add the histogram.</summary>